TheAnonMatrix/CodeBlog/README.md

 You might also need to do `export LANG="en_US.UTF-8"`, this is a [problem/bug](https://code.djangoproject.com/ticket/16017 "Create superuser fails") in Django version 1.4.

+After this, if you wan't to change CSS files, we use compass for this, so you'll need to install that first.

+`gem install compass`

+And zinnia also need the [compass-susy](http://susy.oddbird.net/ "Responsive grids for Compass.") plugin (note it's the deprecated 0.9 version)

+`gem install compass-susy-plugin`

 ---

+Views are located in `/resources/templates` and static files (CSS, Js, images etc) are located in `/resources/static`.